 The cost to each person can vary a lot, however, based on factors such as age, geography, employer size and the type of plan they’re enrolled in.
 While these premiums are not determined by gender or pre-existing health conditions, thanks to the Affordable Care Act, a number of other factors impact what you pay.

 Deductibles, also known as out-of-pocket fees, are a common feature in American health insurance policies, meaning upfront costs are common even for those who are insured.
-83% of covered American workers have a general annual deductible that must be met before services are funded by their health plan and the average size of a deductible is $1,644 for individuals.
+83% of covered American workers have a general annual deductible that must be met before services are funded by their health plan and the average size of a deductible is US$1,644 for individuals.
 These fees tend to be higher in smaller firms.

 For those without cover, as well as entrepreneurs and the self-employed, taking out private health insurance is a common route.
-The average cost of purchasing your own health insurance in this way is $456 per month for unsubsidised individuals in the USA, according to a 2020 survey by eHealth.
+The average cost of purchasing your own health insurance in this way is US$456 per month for unsubsidised individuals in the USA, according to a 2020 survey by eHealth.

 What influences the cost of health insurance in the USA?